Blendify/blender-manual/trunk/blender_docs/manual/interface/window_system/regions.rst

 .. tip::

    Expand the Toolbar to show icons on two columns instead of one.
-Expand Toolbar more to show icons with titles.
+   Expand the Toolbar even more to show icons with titles.

 Operator Panel